-However, it’s the patient in Primal Therapy, not the therapist, who determines the parameters of the treatment.
+However, it’s the patient in Primal Therapy – not the therapist – who determines the treatment parameters.
 How often the patient goes, how long each session lasts, etc. are up to each patient.
 The therapist assists the patient with feeling and pain levels as the patient proceeds with what they need.

-- It would be difficult to set up experimental evidence of Primal Therapy’s benefits in terms of numerical levels of significance of a patient’s feelings.
-Per the above weather analogy, standard numerical measures don’t always behave like the evidence.
+- It would be difficult to set up experimental conditions of Primal Therapy’s benefits to produce quantitative evidence for changes in a patient’s feelings.
+Per the above weather analogy, numerical measures don’t always behave like evidence.

-- The use of control subjects in experiments probably wouldn’t make sense.
+- The use of control subjects in experiments may not make sense.
 Every person has a different history.
-Each patient’s therapy, as determined by them, will be different.
+Each patient’s self-determined therapy will be different.

 - Performance measurements such as externally determined behavioral milestones wouldn’t apply because the patient self-monitors their own progress.

-I understand that many people won’t accept this evidence.
-And many people will balk at the pain of becoming aware that their unconscious act-outs driven by early unmet needs are sources of misery both to themselves and to those around them.
+Each individual’s therapeutic experiences and feelings are the primary qualitative evidence.
+And it’s challenging to recognize when our own thoughts, feelings, and behavior provide evidence of pain that’s driving us.
+Each of us will balk at feeling the pain of becoming aware that our unconscious act-outs – driven by early unmet needs – are sources of misery, both to ourself and to those around us.

 But the impacts of early unmet needs don’t go away by themselves over time.
-The painful conditions persist with enduring physiological changes as shown in experimental studies.
-Click the Primal Therapy tag or category to view some examples of such studies.
+The painful conditions persist with enduring physiological changes.
+Is that what you want for your one precious life?